Structural Stability for Fibrewise Anosov Diffeomorphisms on Principal Torus Bundles: The Homotopy

 Then Proposition \ref{mprop} follows.

-\begin{proof}[Proof of Proposition \ref{mprop}] By the remarks we made right after the proof of Lemma \ref{invbundles}, if $F:E\to E$ is fibrewise Anosov, then $F$ induces the same hyperbolic automorphism $A$ on the homology of the fibre $\T^d$.
-Therefore $F\simeq G$, for some fibrewise affine Anosov diffeomorphism $G$ from Proposition \ref{homot}. \end{proof}
+\begin{proof}[Proof of Proposition \ref{mprop}] By the remarks we made right after the proof of Lemma \ref{cones}, if $F:E\to E$ is fibrewise Anosov, then $F$ induces the same hyperbolic automorphism $A$ on the homology of the fibre $\T^d$.
+Therefore $F$ is homotopic to $G$, for some fibrewise affine Anosov diffeomorphism $G$ from Proposition \ref{homot}. \end{proof}